Upper Mustang 4,200m

 Destination

-Upper Mustang
+Upper Mustang 4,200m

 Included

-• 2-night hotel in Pokhara with breakfast.
+• Hotel in Pokhara (Three star level) with BB.

-• Domestic Airfair
+• Domestic Airfair Ticktes

 • An experienced government license holder guide from Kathmandu to Kathmandu.